How to Choose the Best Realtor to Sell Your Home

 But not all real estate agents will have the best approach.

-This is why you should analyze an agent’s plan before deciding who to pick.
+This is why you should analyze an agent’s plan before deciding which one to pick.

 What’s their selling strategy?

-The agent you choose should tell you how they plan on reaching your ideal buyers.
+The realtor you choose should tell you how they plan on reaching your ideal buyers.

 Here’s what should be included in their marketing plan: